Be Part of Something Bigger! Join Teen Trust!

-The Community Foundation of Northeast Iowa's Teen Trust program is a model for youth philanthropy.
-Each year, a diverse group of students from area high schools allocates $10,000 to 501(c)(3) non-profit agencies in Black Hawk County.
+The Community Foundation of Northeast Iowa's Teen Trust program began in 1994 and is a model for youth philanthropy.
+A diverse group of students from area high schools has $15,000 to grant to nonprofit organizations serving Black Hawk County.
 Using a grant application system, site visits, and training seminars, the Trustees work as a team to decide which organizations to assist through financial aid and volunteerism.
 We are looking for students to join the program for the 2023-24 school year!
 Read reflections from former Trustees.

-Teen Trust was created with a vision in mind - to prepare youth to be "trustees of their community."
-And at the heart of becoming a trustee means finding a way for youth to learn about and also actively practice philanthropy.
-To that end, the mission by which the Teen Trust program operates is: To provide youth an opportunity to develop philanthropic behaviors, leadership and stewardship skills and volunteer experiences.
-Download our flyer.
+Teen Trust was created with a vision in mind -- to prepare youth to be "trustees of their community."
+At the heart of becoming a trustee means finding a way for youth to learn about and also actively practice philanthropy.
+To that end, the mission by which the Teen Trust program operates is: To provide youth an opportunity to develop philanthropic behaviors, leadership and stewardship skills, and volunteer experiences.

 - Nurture a cohesive, enthusiastic network of youth who are inspired to share their gifts of service with others.

 - Provide a learning environment in which youth are primarily responsible for the allocation of funds to support projects addressing community issues.

 - Promote innovative, practical solutions to community problems through youth as project developers.

 - Entrust youth with legitimate authority to decide and direct the future of their community.

 - Engage youth immediately as community trustees, acknowledging that they are currently active citizens, not just leaders of the future.

 - Over $260,000 in grants to support local charitable projects since Teen Trust's inception.